 Picture Perfect Provence

-Catherine Karnow is a talented photographer who organizes photo workshops in her hometown of San Francisco, Vietnam and Cambodia, Puglia in Italy and other scenic locales.
+Catherine Karnow is a talented photographer who organizes photo workshops in her hometown of San Francisco, Vietnam and Cambodia, Puglia in Italy, Transylvania and other scenic locales.
 Her “Provence Photo Workshop” takes place in the Var, the wilder part of Provence, with ancient stone walls, olive trees, cypress trees reminiscent of nearby Italy, and the roses of May, grown for Dior and Chanel.
-Life can feel unchanged from decades ago in the quiet perched hill villages.
+Life can feel unchanged from decades ago in the quiet, perched hill villages.
 From high, you get glimpses of the turquoise Mediterranean, which inspired Picasso and Matisse.
 This workshop is a truly off-the-beaten-path Provence experience.

 Workshop Program Details

 Unpack once at La Bastide, the “home” base for the Provence Photo Workshop.
 This magnificent luxury villa has a heated pool, all en-suite rooms, and numerous terraces for dining while enjoying stunning views of the perched village of Callian.